 Our patios, decks and outdoor spaces are more and more becoming an extension of our homes, and just like indoors, we like to decorate the areas we spend a lot of time in so that they look good and feel inviting.
 A really great way to do this on a patio is with larger potted plants, such as evergreen shrubs, standards and even hardy perennials that will look spectacular throughout the year.

-We've put together a list of our top ten plants that will grow really well in patio pots and containers, a variety of shapes and sizes to suit all areas and budgets too.
+We've put together a list of our top ten patio plants that will grow really well in pots and containers all year round, a variety of shapes and sizes to suit all areas and budgets too.

 This compact, evergreen shrub is a popular choice for borders and patio containers, where plants will provide colour and interest all year round.
 The evergreen foliage is punctuated by red buds through the winter, with an explosion of potent, fragrant white blossoms appearing by spring.
 This trouble free shrub is tough and long-lasting making it ideal for beginners and those with less experience in gardening.
 Much loved for an early burst of nectar too Skimmia japonica 'Rubella' will be greatly appreciated by bees!